 - With a two-year manufacturer’s guarantee.

-May be rather hefty when completely filled and not ideal from those who have back issues or have limited arm power.
+It may be rather hefty when filled and not ideal for those with back issues or limited arm power.

 Jora tumbler composter JK270

-The Jora Composter Tumbler JK270 is the only composter on our list with a metal body giving it a sleek, glossy, and unblemished look for years.
-Because of the material it is made of, it is very durable and can withstand much more damage than a standard plastic tumbler.
+The Jora Composter Tumbler JK270 is the only composter on our list with a metal body giving it a sleek, glossy, and new look for years.
+Because of its material, it is very durable and can withstand much more damage than a standard plastic tumbler.

 - With a capacity of 70 gallons

 - This unit’s walls are insulated for added warmth.